SEK

 Sälfjällstorget & Lindvallen - in the middle of the action

-If you want to be close between après-ski, dinner and late bars, the Sälfjällstorget square and Lindvallen the most versatile choice.
+If you want to be close between après-ski, dinner and late bars, the Sälfjällstorget and Lindvallen the most versatile choice.
 There's classic après-ski with live bands in high season, sports bars for match nights and restaurants that switch it up for DJs and dancing into the evening.
 For a soft start, grab a late lunch in the square, swap your boots for trainers and roll on to dinner and bar hopping - all within walking distance.
 Family-friendly options like Experium makes Lindvallen perfect even if not everyone wants to party all night.

 Högfjället - classic mountain atmosphere and elegance